backdrop-contrib/bootstrap_lite/README.md

 Documentation
 -------------

+Beginning with version 1.x-1.4.0, the main `body` tag in the page HTML includes classes based on the user's role(s) and the normal path (not URL alias) of the page.

 See the official [Bootstrap 3 documentation](https://getbootstrap.com/docs/3.4/) for a general description of Bootstrap CSS, components, and JS resources supported by the module.

-Beginning with version 1.x-1.4.0, the main `body` tag in the page HTML includes classes based on the user's role(s) and the normal path (not path alias) of the page.
+See the official [Font Awesome 4 documentation](https://fontawesome.com/v4.7/) for a general description of Font Awesome 4.

+Bootstrap 3 comes with its own [set of icons](https://getbootstrap.com/docs/3.4/components/#glyphicons) and an icon font, "Glyphicon Halflings".
+Bootstrap 3 icons use HTML like this (for a cart): `<i class="glyphicon glyphicon-shopping-cart"></i>`.

+Font Awesome 4 (which is optional) provides its own [set of icons](https://fontawesome.com/v4.7/icons/), which use HTML like this (also for a cart): `<i class="fa fa-shopping-cart"></i>`.

 Differences from Drupal 7
 -------------------------

 These features were dropped in the port from the Drupal Bootstrap theme:

   - Starter kit.
 But you still can create a sub theme.
-See [Developing themes](https://api.backdropcms.org/developing-themes).
+See [Developing themes](https://docs.backdropcms.org/documentation/developing-themes).
   - Tooltip.
 The feature is there, but you need to follow the [Bootstrap 3 documentation](https://getbootstrap.com/docs/3.4/javascript/#tooltips) to make it work.
   - Popovers.
 The feature is there, but you need to follow the [Bootstrap 3 documentation](https://getbootstrap.com/docs/3.4/javascript/#popovers) to make it work.
   - Anchors settings.